Connected TV: Fact and Fiction

 Fiction: There is no ad space available on Connected TV

-Fact: Connected TV is the closest digital form of traditional advertising
+Fact: Connected TV advertising is the closest digital form of traditional advertising

 Fiction: Programmatic advertising does not exist on Connected TV